cmss13-devs/cmss13/.github/PULL_REQUEST_TEMPLATE.md

 :cl:
 add: Added something
+admin: messed with admin stuff
+balance: rebalanced something
+code: changed some code
+config: changed some config setting
 del: Removed old things
-qol: made something easier to use
-balance: rebalanced something
+expansion: adds significantly more content to a game mechanic
+experiment: adds something new and maybe controversial
 fix: fixed a few things
-spellcheck: fixed a few typos
-ui: changed something relating to user interfaces
-code: changed some code
-refactor: refactored some code
-soundadd: added a new sound thingy
-soundtweak: tweaked a sound thingy
-sounddel: removed an old sound thingy
 imageadd: added some icons and images
+imagedel: deleted some icons and images
 imagetweak: tweaked some icons and images
-imagedel: deleted some icons and images
 mapadd: added a new map or section to a map
 maptweak: tweaked a map
-config: changed some config setting
-admin: messed with admin stuff
+qol: made something easier to use
+refactor: refactored some code
 server: something server ops should know
-/:cl:
+soundadd: added a new sound thingy
+sounddel: removed an old sound thingy
+soundtweak: tweaked a sound thingy
+spellcheck: fixed a few typos or grammatical errors
+ui: changed something relating to user interfaces
+wip: this isn't finished or hasn't been tested yet /:cl:

 <!-- Both :cl:'s are required for the changelog to work! -->